4/10 After 40 years, it’s finally here — the 11th Halloween movie!

 Yeah, there are 10 others, but this one is different!
 This one ignores the preceding continuity — well, the 10, 20 and 30 year anniversary sequels all did that as well, so I guess that part isn’t unique.
 This one brings back Jamie Lee Curtis — oh, no, a lot of sequels did that.
 But this one has her children — oh, so did the 20 year anniversary movie, H20: Halloween 20 Years Later.
 It looks like the only movie producers were hoping we wouldn’t forget about was the 1978 original.

 Forty years after the events of the original Halloween, we return Haddonfield, Illinois to meet a Laurie Strode (Curtis) who has been unable to live a normal life.
 Her mind and decisions have been dominated by the unresolved trauma of the massacre 40 years prior.
-She’s become a prepper who obsesses over Michael Myers’ (James Jude Courtney with original actor Nick Castle reprising his role in one shot) legal proceedings, an obsession that has ended two marriages and estranged her from her daughter, Karen Nelson (Judy Greer), and granddaughter, Allyson Nelson (Andi Matichak).
+She’s become a prepper who obsesses over Michael Myers’ (James Jude Courtney, credited as “the shape,” with original actor Nick Castle reprising his role in one shot) legal proceedings, an obsession that has ended two marriages and estranged her from her daughter, Karen Nelson (Judy Greer), and granddaughter, Allyson Nelson (Andi Matichak).

 In all seriousness, this 2018 release is a big deal among Halloween sequels because this is the first time since 1982’s Halloween III: Season of the Witch that original writer/director/composer John Carpenter has returned to the franchise, in this case only serving as the composer and executive producer.
 He’s been making music with his kids lately, it’s sweet.

--and it doesn’t come up nearly as often as it should.
-The first encounter between Allyson Nelson and the shape is the scene with the swooping guitar, and that’s the only scene the music really dominates.
+– and it doesn’t come up nearly as often as it should.
+The first encounter between Allyson Nelson and Myers is the scene with the swooping guitar, and that’s the only scene the music really dominates.
 Most every other part of the movie it fades into the background of standard slasher nonsense.

 But that’s all the original really is, isn’t it?
 An otherwise unremarkable slasher movie with a killer score, made before otherwise unremarkable slasher movies were a concept?
 That’s what makes the confusing factors that sequels add to the story so infuriating – Halloween should be simple, and the bad ones make it complicated.